 Encompassing approximately 1.1 million acres, Charles M. Russell National Wildlife Refuge provides a rare opportunity to experience wild lands and wildlife in a natural setting.
 Visitors to the Refuge can enjoy wildlife and scenic grandeur in nearly the same surroundings as encountered by the Lewis and Clark Expedition in 1805.

 Due to the Refuge's immense size and remote location, visitors should be prepared for a variety of conditions.
 Temperatures can range from 100ºF in the summer to -20ºF in the winter.
 While the Refuge has many miles of vehicle trails open for travel, many of these trails are "primitive" and require a high clearance vehicle and/or four-wheel drive.
 During wet weather, most trails are impassable.
 Plan to carry water with you as it is extremely limited on the refuge and drinking water is generally unavailable.
 Cell phone service is sporadic.

 Hunting and fishing opportunities abound on Charles M. Russell National Wildlife Refuge.
 Boating is popular on the Missouri River and Fort Peck Reservoir.
-Several state parks and recreational areas have been developed within the refuge and excellent wildlife viewing and photography opportunities are found throughout the refuge.
+Several recreational areas have been developed within the refuge and excellent wildlife viewing and photography opportunities are found throughout the refuge.
 Each fall, hundreds of elk congregate in the Slippery Ann Wildlife Viewing Area, creating a spectacle not to be missed.
 Camping, hiking and horseback riding are permitted.

 If you would like a map of the refuge mailed to you, please call or email with your mailing address.